-Ercilia Rodríguez Calcano, MPH is a Social and Behavioral Researcher in the Department of Child & Family Studies, College of Behavioral and Community Sciences, as well as in the College of Public Health.
-Since February 2016 she has served as Assistant Director of the Institute for Translational Research Education in Adolescent Drub Abuse (ITRE).
+Ercilia Rodríguez Calcano, MPH is a Program Planner/Analyst in the Department of Child & Family Studies, College of Behavioral and Community Sciences.
+She serves as Program Director for the Institute for Translational Research Education in Adolescent Drug Abuse (ITRE).

 She has represented USF in numerous community committees, such as the Latino Coalition, the Healthy Teens Network, and the School Health Advisory Council.
 Within USF, she is part of a workgroup to establish a Diversity Committee in the College of Behavioral and Community Sciences, and serves as volunteer for the “Status of Latinos (SOL)” committee.

 In past years, she has brought a voice to the Hispanic community by serving in numerous county, state, national, and international health boards and workgroups.
 Some of them include: